BlogCI/CD

 Cache the vulnerability DB

+Point Trivy's cache at a directory GitLab persists between jobs, keyed once for the whole project.
 With a warm cache the scan drops from ~90s to under 30s on a typical service image.
-That's cheap enough to run on every commit, which is the point.
+That is cheap enough to run on every commit, which is the point — a scan you skip on feature branches is a scan that misses the merge request where the bad base image landed.

 Where this goes next